-Setting this bit to 0 (default) directs the TGC engine to follow an arbitrary gain-versus-time curve.
-If this bit is set to 1, the gain is ramped up with a slope set by the UNIFORM\GAIN\SLOPE register.
-(See more details in the Uniform Gain Increment Mode section.)
+Setting this bit to '0' (default) directs the TGC engine to follow an arbitrary gain versus time curve.
+If this bit to '1' the gain is ramped up with a slope set by the UNIFORM GAIN SLOPE register.
+(See more details below)

-UNIFORM\GAIN\SLOPE
+UNIFORM GAIN SLOPE